 On the other hand, dental implants are more of a once and done type of treatment.
 Instead of cumulative costs and treatments over the years, you’re making a long-term investment from the very beginning.
 Even if your restoration on top of the implant needs to be updated at some point, the implants themselves shouldn’t ever need to be replaced.
 You’re essentially saving money by making the smarter long-term investment up front.
 Regardless of what your dental insurance coverage looks like, even with financing, you can save money on your smile’s future needs by investing in the dental implants from the very get-go.

 If you have concerns about the cost of dental implants in The Woodlands or Conroe area, one of the best things to do is work with an expert who specializes in implant therapy.
-Dr. Saunders’ office will be able to walk you through the claims and benefits process to help maximize the coverage you have, and guide you through affordable payment options that easily fit into your budget.
+Our doctors at PCE's office will be able to walk you through the claims and benefits process to help maximize the coverage you have, and guide you through affordable payment options that easily fit into your budget.
 That way you won’t have to wait months or years to help your smile look whole and healthy again.

 9. Implants are Modeled After Natural Teeth